Planning manual tests using the web portal

-A: Yes.
-If you have installed Team Foundation Server 2013 Update 2 or later, you can export test plans, test suites and test cases using Team Web Access.
+A: Yes, you can export test plans, test suites and test cases using Team Web Access.
 You can select the detail that you want in the report.
 You can then email or print this report for review.

 Change the test case fields in the report by adding or removing columns from the list view of the test suite.